-The Old Speech Room was built around 1820 as a space where boys could learn the art of public speaking.
-In 1976, it was converted into a gallery for the School's distinguished collection of antiquities and fine art.
+The Old Speech Room was completed in 1820 and used as a space where boys could learn the art of public speaking.
+In 1976, it was converted into a Gallery – a safe repository for the School's distinguished collection of antiquities and fine art.

-A professional curator manages the collections in accordance with best practice, as set out by the Museums, Libraries and Archives Council (Accreditation Standard).
+A professional curator manages the collections in accordance with best museum practice under the direction of the Curator.
 There is an ongoing programme of conservation and collections care, as well as a loans scheme.
-In the OSRG Arts Society, Harrovians can learn about object handling, conservation, documentation and collections care; help to research, design, curate and publicise exhibitions; and also enjoy regular visits to major art collections in and around London.
+In the OSRG Arts Society, Harrovians can learn about object handling, conservation, documentation and collections care; help to research, design, curate and advertise exhibitions; and enjoy regular visits to major art collections in and around London.
 To see examples of some of the 19th-century watercolours held in the OSRG collection please visit Watercolour World.

 Recent Gifts and Acquisitions